TasinIshmam/CricketDjango/README.md

 ## CricketDjango
 #### This project is **[Deprecated]** due to this API: https://www.cricbuzz.com/match-api/livematches.json being deprecated.

+Project for Database Sessional Course, done by Tasin Ishmam and Ashiqur Rahman.

 ### Here's a Demo of the data it collected:

 #### Players Table